Editorial Standards > Verification and Factchecking

 ■ We will permit undercover reporting only when we feel a story is important enough to justify doing so and we have exhausted all other reasonable methods of obtaining the information.

-■ We may use sources with a conflict of interest in stories, but details that signal the conflict of interest will be included (e.g., a scientist who conducted a study about a drug’s effectiveness when the study was funded by the manufacturer).
+■ We may use sources with a conflict of interest in stories, but details that signal the conflict of interest will be included (e.g., a scientist who conducted a study about a drug’s effectiveness funded by the drug’s manufacturer).

 Quotations

-■ We will clean up random utterances such as pauses, “um” or “you know” unless they materially alter the meaning.
+■ We clean up random utterances such as pauses, “um” or “you know” and correct grammatical errors unless they materially alter the meaning.

 ■ In Q&As such as “5 Questions,” a subject’s responses will be edited for brevity, and responses that addressed the same question but were made at different times in the conversation may be brought together in a single response.
 At the discretion of the reporter or editor, a response edited in this manner will be verified with the source.

-■ If information or a quotation in a story comes from a news release, we will include that in our attribution, i.e., “she said in a statement.”
+■ If information or a quotation in a story comes from a news release, we will include that in the attribution, e.g., “she said in a statement.”

 Issues of privacy

-■ We view everything posted openly on social media and the internet as public information, although we attempt to verify material found there with other sources.
+■ We view everything posted openly on social media and the internet as public information, although we attempt to verify material with other sources.

 ■ We consider the standard for publishing material about private individuals who are thrust into the public eye as higher than that for public individuals.

 ■ We do not believe that everything public officials say and do should be made public, even though they cede a great deal of privacy when they enter the public eye.
-We analyze cases on an individual basis, taking into account the news value of the public figure’s action.
+We analyze cases individually, considering the news value of the public figure’s action.

-■ We reserve the right to publish material that we have voluntarily withheld if we determine that the material has valid public interest or if we feel that the requesting party has deceived us as to his or her motives.
+■ We reserve the right to publish material that we have voluntarily withheld if we determine that the material has a valid public interest or if we feel that the requesting party has deceived us regarding their motives.

-■ We use discretion when it comes to interviewing and publishing material from trauma victims or bystanders because we understand that to do so may cause additional harm to individuals.
+■ We use discretion when it comes to interviewing and publishing material from trauma victims or bystanders because we understand that doing so may cause additional harm.

 Sources of information